-■ Modify any application resources that set fonts and colors.
-This allows users to change the application's interface fonts and colors using Style Manager.

-See the section on modifying font and color resources in the .

-■ Provide printing for your application's data files.

-See the basic integration chapter for details.

-Some types of printing integration require that you modify your application code.
-They are optional, and are discussed in the basic integration chapter because they are closely related to basic integration tasks.

-■ Create the registration package for your application.
+- Modify any application resources that set fonts and colors.
+This allows users to change the application's interface fonts and colors using Style Manager. - See the section on modifying font and color resources in the Solaris Common Desktop Environment: Advanced User's and System Administrator's Guide. - Provide printing for your application's data files. - See the Solaris Common Desktop Environment: Programmer's Guide basic integration chapter for details. - Some types of printing integration require that you modify your application code.
+They are optional, and are discussed in the Solaris Common Desktop Environment: Programmer's Guide basic integration chapter because they are closely related to basic integration tasks. - Create the registration package for your application.